-— Perth drilling contractor, $16M revenue, 8-vehicle fleet servicing BHP and Rio sites
+— WA drilling contractor, $16M revenue, 8-vehicle fleet servicing BHP and Rio sites

 Back to Demos